-Today on the Qualla Boundary, commonly known as the Cherokee Indian Reservation, members of the Eastern Band of Cherokee Indians continue to honor and cultivate traditions which have guided and supported their culture for thousands of years.
+Today on the Qualla Boundary, members of the Eastern Band of Cherokee Indians honor and cultivate traditions that have guided their culture for thousands of years.

 Visitors can learn more about Cherokee history and heritage at a variety of museums, interpretive centers, and historic sites in the Blue Ridge National Heritage Area, including: